carlashley/munkicon/README.md

 - - `mdm_enrollment == 'yes_user_approved'`

 ### com.github.carlashley.munkicon.pppcp.py
-Useful in determining if a package in a manifest should be made available based on whether any MDM deployed PPPCP payloads exist for a specifc Bundle ID or path.
+Useful in determining if a package in a manifest should be made available based on whether any MDM deployed PPPCP payloads exist for a specific Bundle ID or path.
 For example, the user experience for a particular app might be cumbersome if it is installed before a PPPCP payload is pushed to the client via MDM.

 Each condition generates an array of strings that indicate if the PPPCP payload is `allow`, `deny`, or `allow_user`.
 The format returned is either:
 - `allow,org.example.foo` or `allow,/Applications/Example.app`